en-wl/wordlist/README.md

 completely redone based partly on the noun category assigned by WordNet.
-For American English any new changes to non-possessive forms of words included in speller dictionary have been accounted for and noted in the file misc/comp-60.txt.
+For American English any new changes to non-possessive forms of words included in speller dictionary have been accounted for and noted in the file `misc/comp-60.txt`.
 The 70 size should also be about the same but no attempt has been made to verify this as of yet.

 SCOWLv2 is generated from the the same sources that SCOWLv1 uses but via a far more complicated, and unreleased, process.
 At some point I will be be happy with the results and the resulting file (`scowl.txt`) will be directly editable.
-However for now, I want the freedom to update the source scrips to fix systemic errors so SCOWLv2 is distributed in a set of two files: the result of the automatic process (`scowl-orig.txt`), and a patch file (`patch`).
+However for now, I want the freedom to update the source scrips to fix systematic errors so SCOWLv2 is distributed in a set of two files: the result of the automatic process (`scowl-orig.txt`), and a patch file (`patch`).